Inclusive design for interaction designers

 - Categories

-What things can interaction designers consider to help make services more inclusive?
+What can interaction designers do to make services more inclusive?

-Methods for designing digital services that are accessible to people with disabilities are well documented, but what if we take a broader view about how to include other groups who face barriers?
+Methods for designing digital services that are accessible to people with disabilities are well documented, but what if we take a broader view about how to include other groups that face barriers?

 (Note, this isn't meant to minimise the efforts of web accessibility.
 But I'll try not to focus on that specialism in this post).